The Little Book (Rev. 10)

 Little book Daniel's prophecies related to the last days.
 The book that was sealed in Daniel's day ("seal the book" - Dan.
 12:4) concerning last day events, that had started being unsealed by Jesus after His resurrection (see The 7 Seals) was now losing its 7th and final seal and thus able to be fully understood ("open").
 Understanding of Daniel's time prophecies, in particuar the 2300 days, would begin to unfold after 1798 ("the time of the end" - Dan.
 12:4) when Daniel's prophecies began to be studied extensively (running "to and fro" - Dan.
 12:4) and understood as never before ("knowledge shall be increased" - Dan.
 12:4).
 In 1840, when the 7th seal was removed (see The 7 Seals), the book would be completely open and would be understood more and more as the 7th time period progressed.
 Notice that the one who opens the book in Revelation 10 cries as "a lion roareth" (Rev. 10:3), and the book in Revelation 5 could only be opened by the lion of the tribe of Judah (Rev. 5:5).
-These are referring to one and the same book (see also egwwritings.com Ms76-1897.16 and Lt59-1896.7).
+These are referring to one and the same book (see more about identifying the book) (see also egwwritings.com Ms76-1897.16 and Lt59-1896.7).

 Seven thunders Seven successive phases of the proclamation of the message in the little book by God's people while the book was sweet (1842-1844).
 Note, the seven thunders were sealed, which meant the people proclaiming the message did not fully understand it until later.